-Tenants are often presented with the landlord's draft lease "for signing" with up to 75 pages of complex clauses.
+Tenants are often presented with the landlord’s draft lease “for signing” that often have up to 75 pages of complex clauses.
 Some of these clauses could seriously affect your business health and personal finances!

 We recommend that tenants get professional advice on the usual and not-so-usual features of the draft lease.
 Tenants should then engage a leasing lawyer to negotiate the changes to get the best possible lease for you.

 Don’t sign a lease or an “Agreement to Lease” before you get professional advice!

 Business buyers & sellers are often involved with the assignment (transfer) of an existing lease with long-term implications for both parties.